phanguy30/AI-PRs-Autonomy/README.md

 - **RQ3 – Bot-level differences:**
   Which bots generate PRs that require the most human feedback or corrections?

-This repository mainly supports **RQ2** for the current milestone report.

 ---

 ## Repository structure